developer-srish/FaceCore/README.md

 No.

-FaceCore works on CPU.
+FaceCore works perfectly on CPU.

-ONNX Runtime automatically accelerates inference where possible.
+If ONNX Runtime GPU is installed, inference may be accelerated automatically.

----

-### Does FaceCore support NVIDIA CUDA?

-Currently the default build uses CPU.

-CUDA support may be added in future releases.

 ---